 Cons

-WebScarab is an open-source tool developed by OWASP.
+WebScarab is a free, open-source vulnerability scanner developed by OWASP.
 It is a Java-based security framework used for analyzing web applications that use HTTP and HTTPS protocols.

 It has many features like Spider for finding new URLs for target websites, a Proxy to observe traffic, along with detection of common vulnerabilities like SQL injections, XSS, and more.